-Basic Alternative 1 Basic Alternative 2 Soils, Surface Water, Groundwater, Air, and/or Biota Impa cts (construction and operations impacts would be the same; direct and indirect impacts would be the same) LSI LSI Less than significant impacts would occurAs with all operations using hazardous substances, • The impacts would be the same as for Basic Alternative 1 there is a possibility for an inadvertent leak, spill, or release
+Basic Alternative 1 Basic Alternative 2 Soils, Surface Water, Groundwater, Air, and/or Biota In npacts LSI LSI Less than significant impacts would occur As with all operations using hazardous substances, there is a possibility for an inadvertent leak, spill, or release BMPs and SOPs would keep the frequency and Less than significant impacts would occur As with all operations using hazardous substances, there is a possibility for an inadvertent leak, spill, or release BMPs and SOPs would keep the frequency and magnitude of the potential leaks, spills, and releases low magnitude of the potential leaks, spills, and releases low

-In summary, the proposed potable water upgrade project would have the potential to result in increased environmental impacts.
-These potential impacts would result from increased transportation, handling, use, and disposal of hazardous materials and hazardous wastes.
+In summary, the proposed potable water upgrade project could result in increased environmental impacts.
+These potential impacts could result from increased transportation, handling, use, and disposal of hazardous materials and hazardous wastes.
 It is expected that the largest increases of hazardous materials would result from the use of POL/fuels.
-Expected increases in the generation of hazardous waste are judged to be negligible, but could include pesticides, herbicides, solvents, corrosive or toxic liquids, and aerosols.
+Expected increases in the use of hazardous waste are judged to be negligible, but could include solvents, corrosive or toxic liquids, and aerosols.

-Various BMPs and SOPs are in place to prevent unintended spills, releases, or leaks of these substances (see Volume 7).
-These BMPs and SOPs include, but are not limited to:
+Various controls are in place to prevent unintended releases of these substances.
+These controls include the following:

-- Spill prevention control and countermeasures plans; - Facility response plans; - Waste management plans; - SWPPPs: - Hazardous material/waste management plans; - Mandatory personnel hazardous material/waste training; - Waste minimization plans; - Waste labeling, storage, packaging, staging, and transportation procedures; - Adherence with DoD waste management requirements; - Compliance with federal and territorial laws and regulations; and - Guarantee that site planning and activities are conducted in accordance with NOSSA Instruction 8020.15B Explosives Safety Review, Oversight, and Verification of Munitions Responses.
+- Spill prevention control and countermeasures plans - Facility response plans - Waste management plans - Stormwater pollution prevention plans - Hazardous material/waste management plans (e.g., asbestos management plans and lead-based management plans, etc.) - Mandatory personnel hazardous material/waste training - Waste minimization plans - Waste labeling, storage, packaging, staging, and transportation procedures - DoD waste regulations - Federal and territorial laws and regulations